 Transportation is the leading source of greenhouse gas emissions in Maine.
 Most towns are reliant on personal vehicle use.
 Increasing transit and alternative modes of transportation will reduce vehicle miles and reduce overall emissions.
 Improving bike and pedestrian infrastructure would encourage active transportation.
 Active transportation not only reduces greenhouse gas emissions but also improves the health of residents.

-Adopt a Complete Streets policy.
-02 /
+O1 / Adopt a Complete Streets policy.

-Prioritize funding for expanding the bicycle and pedestrian network.
-03/
+Work with transit providers to develop an intra-town transit service.
+O2 / Prioritize funding for expanding the bicycle and pedestrian network.